Why no progress in 50 years?

 The Palace of Westminster.
 Photograph by Eleanor Bentall

-I seemed to spend it head down, at my office being a first-time publisher, but my diary proves there was plenty of fun.
+I seemed to spend recent months head down, at my office being a first-time publisher, but my diary proves there was plenty of fun.

 Justine Picardie’s Party at Kensington Palace

-Also in April, I spent a magical evening in the Orangery of Kensington Palace, hosted by Justine Picardie, the editor-in-chief of Harpers Bazaar UK magazine.
+I spent a magical evening in the Orangery of Kensington Palace, hosted by Justine Picardie, for Harpers Bazaar UK magazine.
 All went as smoothly as a royal function.
 Also present was Lucy Worsley, TV historian with the mischievous schoolgirl grin and the ability to make history sit up and chat to you.
 When talking to you alone, Lucy (pictured below) is just as witty and entertaining as she is on TV.

 While we drank champagne and nibbled, Lucy and Justine sat on bar stools – difficult to do with elegance – and talked about the fashion collection from royal wardrobes, housed at Kensington Palace.
 Then we all walked over to the Palace to see some of the 1950’s clothes of H.M.
 The Queen and her sister, H.R.H.
 Princess Margaret.